 Sociolinguistics looks at the effects of any and all aspects of society, including cultural norms, expectations, and contexts on the way language is used and the effects of language use on society.
 The primary concern of sociolinguistics scholarship is to study correlations between language use and social structure.
 It attempts to establish casual links between language and society; asking what language contributes to making community possible and how communities shape their language by using them.
 Sociolinguistics is different from sociology of language, as the focus of sociolinguistics is the effect of society on language, while the latter’s focus is on the effect of language on society.
 Sociolinguistics investigates the relationships between language and society with the goal of having a better understanding of the structure of language and of how language functions in communication while sociology of language tries to discover how social structure can be better understood through the study of language.

-Anamayi (2014) is of the view that when the way language is used is affected by the society in which it is used, especially in areas relating to cultural norms, expectation and context; it becomes the study of sociolinguistics.
+Anamayi (2014) is of the view that when the way language is used is affected by the society in which it is used, especially in areas relating to cultural norms, expectation and context, it becomes the study of sociolinguistics.
 According to this view, sociolinguistics embraces the aspects of linguistics that evaluate the connection between language and society, and the way we use it in different social situations.
 It often shows the humorous relations of human speech and how the dialect of given language describes the age, sex and social class of the speaker.
 In essence, it codes the social function of language.
 Sociolinguistics is also interested in the relationship between language and social structure; that is, it seeks to unravel how age, sex, social status or background correlate with language.
 It also looks at how society influences language.

 METHODOLOGY